connornishijima/Pixie_Chroma/README.md

 ![PIXIE CHROMA](https://github.com/connornishijima/Pixie_Chroma/blob/main/extras/img/rm4.png?raw=true)

 This is one of the most creative outlets for cool display enthusiasts, since you can easily make custom frame-by-frame animations of your own!
-We are currently working on a way to create looping animations directly within the editor, and are excited to show it in an upcoming campaign update.
+We are currently working on a way to create looping animations directly within the editor, and are excited to show it when it is complete.

 ## A New Standard for Arduino Libraries